AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 1 5
 ```

+…demonstrating that it only apply the `increment` function when the values are accessed, and not when the call to `map` appears, and only apply them to the values being accessed, not all the one thousand values of the entire array! 🎉

 That's way more efficient!
 This can change everything especially with big sequences (like this one with 1,000 items) and for computationally-intensive closures.[^each-time]

 [^each-time]: But beware then — that according to my experimentations at least — the computed value isn't cached (no memoization); so if you request `incArray[0]` again it will compute the result again.
 We can't have it all… (yet?)

 ## Chaining lazy sequences

-One last nice thing with lazy sequences is that you can of course combine the calls to high-order functions like you'd do with a [monad](/swift/2015/10/17/lets-talk-about-monads/).
-For example you can call `map` or `flatMap` on a lazy sequences, like this:
+One last nice trick with lazy sequences is that you can of course combine the calls to high-order functions like you'd do with a [monad](/swift/2015/10/17/lets-talk-about-monads/).
+For example you can call `map` (or `flatMap`) on a lazy sequences, like this:

 ```swift
 func double(x: Int) -> Int {